6.4.1 Merging and Arranging Graphs

 - Do the following:

-- From the Merge drop-down list, choose All in Project.
-Graph1 and Graph2 will show in the Preview panel.
+- Click the triangle button to the right of Graphs and from the flyout menu choose All in Project.
+Graph1 and Graph2 will show in the Preview panel (not shown).

 - Make sure Number of Rows = 2 and Number of Columns = 1.